 The fitting strategies that adjust font size include an option to specify the Minimum font size threshold so as the legend is adjusted, the font size will never be smaller than the size you have specified.

 When fitting the legend into the frame, column settings for individual legend items are respected unless the Fitting Strategy is set to Adjust columns or Adjust columns and font size.
 When either of these options are used, the column settings for individual items are overridden and a new column is made whenever the height of the legend frame is exceeded.

 The label and description widths are used along with patch and gap measurements to set the total column width.
 If a column does not have labels or descriptions, the label and description widths are not added to the total width of those columns.
 Text wraps after it reaches the limit using standard character breaks.
-If a piece of text doesn't fit, it is truncated with an ellipsis.
+If a piece of text doesn't fit, it is truncated and this symbol appears .
 The measurements you set for description and label width remain constant even if you resize the legend frame.
 They do not adjust proportionately like other measurements.